frialey63/cag-mnemonic-code/README.md

 So by the time I encountered the Mnemonic Code in 1981 it was already a fairly old language.
 At some time in the lead-up to 1981 the AEB examination board in England decided to adopt the City & Guilds Mnemonic Code language to support the teaching of their syllabus.

-Dedicated to my computer science (and maths) teacher at Ashmole School, Mr Cook.
+*Dedicated to Mr Cook my computer science (and maths) teacher at Ashmole School.*

 ## Andrew Herbert's Documentation Archive